kolektiv/freya.docs/core/pipelines.rst

            return Halt }

-   // Both of these functions will be run
+   // Both of these functions will be run Pipeline.compose yes no
-   Freya.pipe yes no

-   // Only the first of these functions will be run Freya.pipe no yes
+   // Only the first of these functions will be run Pipeline.compose no yes

 This becomes a useful technique when we want to stop processing a request -- for example, we may have written a function which should halt processing if the user making the request is not authorized.

 Operators
 ^^^^^^^^^

 In Freya we do try to avoid any requirement to use custom operators, but in some places (composition being an obvious example) they are the most concise and readable way to express an operation.
-As an alternative to the ``Freya.pipe`` function, the infix syntax ``>?=`` is also available.
+As an alternative to the ``Pipeline.compose`` function, the infix syntax ``>?=`` is also available.
 This has the advantage that chains of composition become significantly simpler to read and write:

 .. code-block:: fsharp

    open Freya.Core.Operators

    let functionComposed =
-      Freya.pipe (Freya.pipe yes no) yes
+      Pipeline.compose (Pipeline.compose yes no) yes

    let operatorComposed =
       yes >?= no >?= yes